 Key Beeps

 You can turn on or off the beeps heard when pressing keys.
 Turning off this option will also suppress the second beep heard when starting playback as well as the "locked" message indicating that the keypad has been locked.
+You can also set the “key beeps” option to “play only”.
+In this case, all the beeps are deactivated except the beep that is heard when resuming the playback after a pause in a book.
 The Locked message cannot be turned off for the Power key.
 The up / down keys on the left side of the player will only beep at their minimum, normal, and maximum positions regardless of this menu setting.

 Multi-Tap Text Entry Method